fazaro88/testBetVictor/README.md

 ###

 # Setup
-First, 'npm install' to install dependencies
+* First, 'npm install' to install dependencies.
-To launch server use 'npm start'.
+* To launch server use 'npm start'.
 The server use params stablish on config.json.
-If you want to launch units test, it uses 'npm test'.
+* If you want to launch units test, it uses 'npm test'.